ICE agents raid "Cabayo de Troya" at a Home Depot in LA

-In the operation, federal agents hid inside a Penske moving truck, mimicking the ancient Greek tactic used to infiltrate Troy.
+In the operation, US Border Patrol agents hid inside a Penske moving truck, mimicking the ancient Greek tactic used to infiltrate Troy.

-This Wednesday, ICE agents conducted a raid on a Home Depot parking lot in the Westlake/MacArthur Park area of Los Angeles.
+This Wednesday, federal agents conducted a raid on a Home Depot parking lot in the Westlake/MacArthur Park area of Los Angeles.

 In the operation, dubbed "Operation Trojan Horse," federal agents hid inside a Penske moving truck, mimicking the ancient Greek tactic used to infiltrate Troy.

-A video circulating on social media shows federal agents arriving in a van and moving truck to conduct an immigration enforcement operation near downtown Los Angeles.
+A video circulating on social media shows Border Patrol agents arriving in a van and moving truck to conduct an immigration enforcement operation near downtown Los Angeles.

 Several immigrants detained